Skip to Main Content

 • /common/users can be used.
 It has larger quotas.

-• However /common/users and those project directories are on spinning disk, although the server has 50 disks in mirrored pairs, with metadata on SSD, so it has good performance if you can use multiple processes for I/O.
+• However /common/users and those project directories are on spinning disk.
+However, the server has 50 disks in mirrored pairs, with metadata on SSD, so it performs well if you can use multiple processes for I/O.

-• If you have a project that needs SSD performance, and won’t fit in your home directory, there are several options.
-But they all assume that you’ll only keep the files you’re currently working on on SSD.
-For long-term storage they’ll need to go to /common/users or a project directory.
-These directories are not backed up, although we’re willing to backup local directories on faculty-owned systems if necessary.
+• If you have a project that needs SSD performance and won’t fit in your home directory, there are several options.
+But they all assume you’ll only keep the files you’re working on on SSD.
+They must go to /common/users or a project directory for long-term storage.
+These directories are not backed up, although we’re willing to back up local directories on faculty-owned systems if necessary.

 • All of our systems have local SSD.
-Generally the directories are /data/local, but a few have other names.
-In all cases they are set up so any user can create a directory.
+Generally, the directories are /data/local, but a few have other names.
+They are all set up, so any user can create a directory.
 However, these file systems are cleaned out roughly once a semester.

 • If you need fast storage that you can access from more than one system, /filer/tmp1 is available.
-Like local SSD, this is intended for storage of your working data, not permanent storage.
+Like local SSD, this is intended to store your working data, not permanent storage.
 It is cleaned out once a semester

-• Home Directories: User home directories and other shared storage are on two Linux NFS servers.
+• Home Directories: User home directories and shared storage are on two Linux NFS servers.
 Home directories are in /common/home.
-They are on SSD storage, with quotas of 50 GB, or 200 GB for faculty and PhD students.
+They are on SSD storage, with 50 GB or 200 GB quotas for faculty and PhD students.

-• /common/users: For those who need more storage, all generally available systems mount /common/users.
+• /common/users: All generally available systems mount /common/users for those needing more storage.
 User quotas are 100 GB on this system or 1TB for faculty and PhD students.
-This intended to be used where large capacity is needed, but not as high performance.
+This is intended to be used where large capacity is needed, but not as high performance.

 • /common/web: This is used for web pages.
 See Publishing web pages

 • /research/archive.
-For long-term storage of data that funding agencies require to be kept.
-Please let us know, if you need this service.
+Funding agencies require data to be kept for long-term storage.
+Please let us know if you need this service.

 • We can normally accommodate other needs with special file systems.